BC Offers Global Education with China

 "I love the food, especially chocolate ice cream, and I love the colorful mountains," said Yangkun, who encouraged the BC students to reciprocate in the international exchange.
 "I invite you all to visit us in China.
 I want to be a guide for you."

 BC students will return to China in the spring of 2011, under the supervision of Dr. Donna Watson, professor and director of the Teacher Education Program.
-In addition to teaching and studying at the Jiangsu Institute, the students will visit Beijing and the Great Wall of China, Tiananmen Square, the Forbidden City, and the Summer Palace.
+In addition to teaching and studying at the Jiangsu Second Normal University, the students will visit Beijing and the Great Wall of China, Tiananmen Square, the Forbidden City, and the Summer Palace.
 While in Nanjing, the students will also work with mentally challenged individuals at the Amity Foundation's Home of Blessing.

 "It's a phenomenal place to not only visit, but to stay a while," said BC's Dean of Students David Taylor, who traveled to China last spring.
 "The people there really opened their hearts to us and made us feel welcome."